mlapistudy/ICSE2022_158/user_study/README.md

 # README

-This folder contains material and aggreated result of our user study.
+This folder contains material and aggregated results of our user study.

-We conduct an survey to understand where bugs detected by our tool really affect software quality from end-user's perspective.
+We conduct a survey to understand where bugs detected by our tool really affect software quality from the end-user's perspective.

-## Material
+## Materials

 The survey includes 4 applications from our benchmark suites, each containing an *original* version and a *fixed* version.
 The applications and their two versions are shown in random order to reduce potential bias.

-The online version of survey is at [here](https://uchicago.co1.qualtrics.com/jfe/form/SV_3NS7gNYHkmzRXIG).
-The preview of survey is available at `./survey_preview.pdf`.
+The online version of the survey is at [here](https://uchicago.co1.qualtrics.com/jfe/form/SV_3NS7gNYHkmzRXIG).
+The preview of the survey is available at `./survey_preview.pdf`.
 Consent form is available at `./consent_form.pdf`

-## Result
+## Results

 Due to IRB restriction, we only include the aggregated result of 100 participants at `./survey_result.xlsx`.
 It is obtained by applying `./parse_survey.py` to survey raw data.

 In `./user_study/survey_result.xlsx`, there are two tabs:

-1. Result tab: Contains answer distribution of each survey questions.
-The cells for computation are colored with light blue: Row 28-32 shows the overal perference of each application example.
+1. Result tab: Contains answer distribution of each survey question.
+The cells for computation are colored with light blue: Row 28-32 shows the overall preference of each application example.
-2. Explaination tab: Contains explaination of each question ID:
+2. Explanation tab: Contains explanation of each question ID:

 | Question ID | Meaning                                                      |